Djamila Boupacha: Early life

-Djamila Boupacha was born on 9 February 1938, in Saint-Eugène (today Bologhine) to an uneducated but French-speaking father (Abdelaziz Boupacha) and a mother (Zoubida Amarouche) who did not speak French.
+Djamila Boupacha was born on 9 February 1938 in Saint-Eugène (now Bologhine), a suburb of Algiers, then part of French Algeria.
+Her father, Abdelaziz Boupacha, was uneducated but spoke French, while her mother, Zoubida Amarouche, was illiterate and did not speak French.

-She joined the Democratic Union of the Algerian Manifesto (UDMA) of Ferhat Abbas in 1953, at the age of 15, and later the National Liberation Front (FLN) in 1951.
-During the Algerian War, she used the nom de guerre Khelida.
+In her adolescence, Boupacha became involved in Algerian nationalist movements.
+She joined the Democratic Union of the Algerian Manifesto (UDMA), founded by Ferhat Abbas, in 1953 at the age of 15.
+Later, she became a member of the National Liberation Front (FLN), the leading nationalist organization during the Algerian War.
+During the conflict, she operated under the nom de guerre Khelida.

 FLN work, arrest, and torture

 Early in the Algerian War, Boupacha worked as a trainee at Béni Messous Hospital but was prevented from taking a certificate in training because of her race and religion.
 This setback played a role in her rejection of the French colonial system in Algeria.

 On 10 February 1960, French troops raided Boupacha's household and arrested her, her father and her brother-in-law.
-She was accused of having planted a bomb -- defused by army deminers -- at the Brasserie des facultés on 27 September 1959 in Algiers.
+She was accused of having planted a bomb—defused by army deminers—at the Brasserie des facultés on 27 September 1959 in Algiers.

 The arrestees were taken to a military barracks at El Biar where they were beaten and interrogated.
 Boupacha was later transferred and reportedly tortured at the prison of Hussein Dey.
 The torture purportedly included sexual violence, burning her breasts and legs with cigarettes, as well as vaginal rape with an empty beer bottle, as reported by Simone de Beauvoir.
 Boupacha confessed to planting a bomb at a University restaurant on 27 September 1959.
 Torture was a common experience for women who were arrested in this conflict, and rape was systematically used to terrorize and shame the Algerian community.

 The importance of Boupacha's case lies in her decision to bring a suit against her torturers.
 Although she did not deny her affiliation with the FLN or her commitment to Algerian independence, she argued that a confession achieved under torture should not be admissible before the military tribunal that was to try her.